 The 5 Pillars of Digital Trust Guide A summary At LinkedIn, we have worked with thousands of brands as they seek to build trusted relationships with their audiences.
 We've distilled our learnings into The 5 Pillars of Digital Trust.
 Trust is the most valuable currency for brands today.
 Yet it has never been such a scarce resource.
-For the first time in 17 years of research, the 2017 Edelman Trust Barometer1 shows trust levels have plummeted globally across all institutions: business, government, media and NGOs.
+According to the 2017 Edelman Trust Barometer1, trust across businesses, governments, NGOs and media has declined broadly.
 In this guide we share practical steps for all marketers to execute.
-COMMUNICATE CONTENT COMMUNITY CONSTANT CONTEXT Add value Be a part of Communicate with Be present, Think context at the moments the community as well as content a human voice be constant that matter 83% of business of consumers say they LinkedIn is the most of consumers say say a company's decision-makers say their peers are the social media is prefer to get to know trusted platform to thought leadership most trusted voices more believable a brand through post and engage with builds trust in an than its adverts constant content than organization campaigns / Highlight your / Supplement / Ensure your Engage on social Surface your content has utility executives' voices platforms campaigns content with always on trusted Target at their / Emphasize your / Share through on content platforms decision points employee social purpose networks Step 1:
+COMMUNICATE CONTENT COMMUNITY CONSTANT CONTEXT Add value Be a part of Communicate with Be present, Think context at the moments the community as well as content a human voice be constant that matter 83% 61% of business of consumers say they LinkedIn is the most of consumers say say a company's decision-makers say their peers are the social media is prefer to get to know trusted platform to thought leadership most trusted voices more believable a brand through post and engage with builds trust in an than its adverts constant content than organization campaigns / Highlight your / Supplement / Ensure your Engage on social Surface your content has utility executives' voices platforms campaigns content with 'always on trusted Target at their / Emphasize your / Share through on' content platforms decision points employee social purpose networks Step 1: